 How can ILF help you?

 ILF are a UK based specialised supplier of Copper and Copper alloys to the electrical and associated industries.
-We manufacture Copper bars which can be supplied as a semi-finished product or a fully fabricated busbar to customer’s specific drawings.
+We manufacture a range of Copper busbar which can be supplied as a semi-finished product or a fully fabricated busbar to customer’s specific drawings.
 ILF continue to provide customers with the best available supply of Copper, meeting customers’ demands and maintaining high inventory levels.
 ILF are excited for what the future of the industry holds and supporting customers with their new demand.

 Have you had increased copper demand for your products?
 If you have been impacted, we would love to hear from you and find a solution to your challenges.